antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 ### ASP.NET Core applications and services

-**Reasons to port?** The primary reason to migrate your existing ASP.NET app is for cross-platform.
+**Reasons to port?** The primary reason to migrate your existing ASP.NET app to run cross-platform.
 For instance, this enables developing  your web site on a Mac running OS X while you deploy your web site to a production Linux machine (we'd love this to be Azure, but it's really your choice).
-But even if you stay on Windows you may want to take a look at ASP.NET Core because it offers new features and doesn't require a machine wide framework installation.
-The latter avoids tensions between your development teams and your IT department whose job it is to maintain the entire IT, not just your developers.
+But even if you stay on Windows you may want to take a look at ASP.NET Core because it offers new features and doesn't require a machine wide framework installation, which avoids issues such as requiring machine changes, administrative privileges during deployment, and GAC policies.

 **Good porting candidates?** The best foundation for ASP.NET Core are web sites using MVC and/or WebAPI.